IRA Charitable Rollover & Stock Gifts

 IRA Charitable Rollover

 You may be looking for a way to make a big difference to help further our mission.
 If you are 70 ½ or older you may also be interested in a way to lower the income and taxes from your individual retirement account (IRA) withdrawals.
-An IRA Charitable rollover is a way you can help KMUW continue our work.
+An IRA Charitable rollover is a way you can help continue our work and benefit this year.

 Congress reinstated a law that allows you to make a tax-free gift from your IRA.
 This law no longer has an expiration date so, in most cases, you are free to make annual gifts to us from your IRA this year and well into the future.